-For the longest time I never really gave much thought into olive oil.
+For the longest time I never really gave much thought to olive oil.
 Just like all the other cooking oils (vegetable, coconut, avocado, etc.), I just assumed I should alway have some in the kitchen and bought the basic brand.
-Many supermarkets had their own brand and for reasonable prices which I gravitated towards.
+Most supermarkets have their own brand and for a reasonable price, which I gravitated towards.

 I knew there were more expensive oils but how much of a difference would this actually make?
-I didn’t distinguish extra virgin from cooking oil at the time, not knowing there was any major difference.
-I knew that olive oil was great for cooking and delicious to soak up bread, but that was the extent of it.
+Was I making a mistake not even distinguishing extra virgin from cooking oil?

 Despite the saying “don’t judge a book by it’s cover”, I have to admit the gorgeous packaging was what first caught my eye.
-A bottle of Frankies would look great in my kitchen, and frankly that was one of the main reasons I bought it.
+A bottle of Frankies would look great in my kitchen, and to be honest that was one of the main reasons I bought it.

-While it cost was almost 3x what I normally would spend, I bit the bullet on the $29.99 price tag.
-I figured that while I was spending more that I usually would, that I would also receive a superior product.
-But what that meant, exactly, I couldn’t exactly say.
-Like I mentioned, I wasn’t too versed in the ins and outs of olive oil.
-So I went ahead and tried some.
+While it cost almost 3x what I normally would spend, I bit the bullet on the $29.99 price tag.
+I hoped that while I was spending more that I usually would, I would also receive a superior product.
+But what that meant, exactly, I couldn’t say.

 And the difference was monumental.

 I had never tasted an olive oil like this before.
-The flavor just jumped out to me right off the bat.
-It was rich, slightly spicy, and had a delicately fruity taste that I never knew was possible.
-Everything I once assumed about about olive oil, which was almost nothing, had now changed.
+The flavor just jumped out at me right off the bat.
+It was rich, slightly spicy, and had this delicately fruity taste I never knew was possible.
+Everything I once assumed about olive oil, which was almost nothing, had now changed.

 Type of Oil